Directors Gathering serves directors to serve the theatre.

 Partnerships and Supporters:

 Directors Gathering has forged strong collaborative partnerships with local theaters, universities, and peer theatrical service organizations.
 We’ve hosted director-centric collaboration events with FringeArts, The Wilma Theater, InterAct Theatre Company, and People’s Light & Theatre Company.
 We’ve offered local directors opportunities with The Foundry and the local chapter of Literary Managers and Dramaturgs of the Americas (LMDA), where our directors can meet emerging Philadelphia artists and brainstorm about future collaborations.
 We partner with Temple University, Swarthmore College, and University of the Arts to host master classes and introduce students to directors at the forefront of their field.
-This season, we’ve begun partnering with Philadelphia Theater Company, who has generously offered us space to hold our pilot Fellows gatherings.
+We also continue our parternship with Philadelphia Theatre Company, who graciously offers (DG) in-kind and/or highly subsidized space for our programming.

-Our organization is currently overseen by an advisory Board of Directors, and is supported through the generosity of foundations, individual donors, and grassroots crowd-funding.
-We are grateful to The Wyncote Foundation and SDC for their confidence in our mission.
+Our organization is currently overseen by fiscal sponsor, Fractured Atlas, an advisory Board of Directors, and is supported through the generosity of foundations, individual donors, and grassroots crowd-funding.
+We are grateful to The Wyncote Foundation, the Philadelphia Cultural Fund, and SDC for their confidence in our mission.

 Directors Gathering (DG) was incorporated in March 2014, and has since served Philadelphia directors for over three consecutive years.
 In that time, we have provided more than 75 local directors with resources to expand their skill set, receive honest feedback and mentorship from established artists, and connect with one another.
 We’ve also committed to inclusivity, hosting an annual public workshop that gives local directors of color a platform to share their art and expand their networks.